wagnerjfr/web-http-socket-server-task-manager-docker/README.md

 $ docker build -t taskwebserver:1.0 .
 ```
 ### 3. Running the web servers in different containers
-Let's two containers.
+Let's create two containers.
 First start the `WebServerSocket` container that can be accessed through the port `8000`:
 ```
 $ docker run -d --rm --name webserversocket -e WEBSERVER=WebServerSocket -p 8000:8000 taskwebserver:1.0
 ```
 And then start the `WebServerHttp` container that can be accessed through the port `8001`:
 ```
 $ docker run -d --rm --name webserverhttp -e WEBSERVER=WebServerHttp -p 8001:8000 taskwebserver:1.0
 ```
 Check whether the containers are up and running:
 ```
 $ docker ps -a